 When I went to university in 1992, it was only during my second year that I even attempted to use email – there had never been any expectation before that I should, and even then, the pressure to do so was fairly minimal.
 I would have to go to one of the “computer clusters” dotted around campus, kept overly warm by the heat given out by rows of whirring machines and big chunky monitors.
 I can only think of one friend who actually had their own computer set up in their shared student house.
 My essays were mostly handwritten.
 The internet didn’t really feature as a “thing”, despite it generally being acknowledged that by 1995 it had started to become widely available.
 Nobody had mobile phones.
-My seven-year-old son finds this all absolutely hilarious – he can’t believe a life without the 21st-century trappings of tech was possible.
+My ten-year-old son finds this all absolutely hilarious – he can’t believe a life without the 21st-century trappings of tech was possible.

 Having resisted for some time, I can remember getting a mobile phone at some point in the late 1990s.
 I wasn’t an early adopter, but the model I ended up with still resembled a small brick and was lightyears away from today’s smartphones.

 Less than a decade later, in 2007, iPhones came onto the mass market.
 Another ten years on, eMarketer estimates that, in 2017, almost 2.4 billion people will use a smartphone, accounting for over 54% of all mobile phone users worldwide, and that more than a third of the global population will be using smartphones in 2018.